 • Finally, the process relies on environmentally friendly substances like air, hydrochloric acid, chlorine gas, refined alumina (a clay mineral), soda ash (a type of salt), and aluminium oxide, all of which are less harmful compared to traditional materials used in copper refining.

-• The technology effectively reduces costs, making it an attractive option for manufacturers.
-Moreover, the method promotes sustainability, aligning with global environmental goals.
-It also fulfills a significant market demand for copper powder, which continues to grow across various industries.
-In addition, it offers a cleaner alternative to traditional copper refining methods, thereby reducing environmental impact.
+• It also fulfills a significant market demand for copper powder, which continues to grow across various industries.
+Offers a cleaner alternative to traditional copper refining methods, thereby reducing environmental impact.

 At the same time, it addresses a crucial market gap by supplying copper powder, which is widely used in the production of semiconductors and electrical conductors.
-On the environmental front, it helps mitigate the harmful effects of sulfur dioxide, a contributor to acid rain that damages plant life and increases soil acidity.

 Market Size in India: